-The Economic Development Planner collaborated with the Salem Chamber of Commerce on several economic development topics including downtown transportation, business recruitment and retention, and the development of policy suggestions for the City to consider that will streamline permitting for small businesses.
+The Economic Development Planner continues to collaborate with the Salem Chamber of Commerce on several economic development topics including downtown transportation, business recruitment and retention, and the development of policy suggestions for the City to consider that will streamline permitting for small businesses.

 The Economic Development Planner is also the City's representative board member on the North Shore Workforce Investment Board, which serves as the oversight and policy-making body for federally funded employment and training services in the 19 community North Shore Region.
-The board also has the broader role of addressing critical labor market issues and developing strategic partnerships with local leaders in economic development, the K-12 and higher education system, government agencies, chambers of commerce, community-based, and labor organizations.
+The board also has the broader role of addressing critical labor market issues and developing strategic partnerships with local leaders in economic development, the K-12 and higher education system, government agencies, and chambers of commerce, as well as community-based and labor organizations.
 The board charters and oversees a one-stop career center, North Shore Career Center, located in Salem, with satellite offices throughout the North Shore.